Ed Fallon: 2008 Congressional run

-On January 8, 2008, Fallon formally filed paperwork with the Federal Election Commission to run for Congress.
+On January 8, 2008, Fallon formally filed paperwork with the Federal Election Commission to run for Congress against fellow Democrat Leonard Boswell.
 He formally announced his candidacy in a press conference in Des Moines on January 16, 2008.

 Media reports noted that Fallon carried the 3rd District in the 2006 gubernatorial primary, and examination of the caucus results shows that John Edwards, whom Fallon endorsed, did much better in the district than did Senator Hillary Clinton, whom Boswell endorsed.
 Edwards carried six counties in the district, while Clinton carried none.
 Fallon was defeated by Boswell in the Democratic primary on June 3, 2008, by a 61 to 39 percent margin.

 Activism

 Occupy movement

 Fallon was arrested with a number of others on October 8, 2011, on the Iowa Capitol grounds when police broke up the Occupy Des Moines encampment, part of the Occupy Movement.
 Fallon was found not guilty of trespassing by a jury on March 9, 2012.